Final College Football Playoff Projections, Pairings for Every Bowl Game

 Citrus Bowl: Kentucky vs. Penn State

 Could the Alamo Bowl be the most entertaining of all the bowls?
 Prior to the Apple Cup, we had been projecting Washington State to face Ohio State in the Rose Bowl, which would've been a ridiculous, five-hour game with more than 100 points and close to 1,500 total yards.
-But the Cougars might still land in that type of ball game against West Virginia with QBs Gardner Minshew II and Will Grier exchanging haymakers.
+But the Cougars might still land in that type of contest against West Virginia that would feature QBs Gardner Minshew II and Will Grier.

-The Holiday Bowl is going to be a much different story, pitting two of the nation's stingiest defenses against a pair of mediocre offenses that have struggled with quality defenses.
+The Holiday Bowl will be a much different story, pitting two of the nation's stingiest defenses against a pair of mediocre offenses that have struggled with quality defenses.

-If we get those two pairings, there should be a prop bet on whether there will be more scoring plays in the Alamo Bowl or more first downs in the Holiday Bowl.
+If we get those two matchups, there should be a prop bet on whether there will be more scoring plays in the Alamo Bowl or more first downs in the Holiday Bowl.
 (Tip: Pick the Alamo.)

-Elsewhere, Penn State's New Year's Day game is going to be a lot of fun.
-If it's Trace McSorley against Kentucky's Benny Snell Jr. and Josh Allen, it'd be an outstanding battle of some of the underappreciated great players from this season.
-Conversely, if the Nittany Lions draw Mississippi State instead, it'll be two dual-threat QBs going head to head with the added factor of MSU head coach Joe Moorhead facing the team he left last offseason.
+Elsewhere, Penn State's New Year's Day game will be a lot of fun.
+If it's Nittany Lions QB Trace McSorley against Kentucky's Benny Snell Jr. and Josh Allen, it'd be an outstanding battle of some of the underappreciated great players from this season.
+Conversely, if the Nittany Lions draw Mississippi State instead, it'll be two dual-threat QBs going head to head, with the added factor of MSU head coach Joe Moorhead versus the team he left last offseason.
 Either way, the general public can't lose with that SEC/B1G showdown.

-Non-CFP New Year's 6 Bowls
+Non-CFP New Year's Six Bowls

 Chick-fil-A Peach Bowl (Dec.
 29): No. 10 Florida vs. No. 7 Michigan